vivaria/edisonrul.ing/docs/source/cards/h/helping-robo-for-combat.md

 ### Card Rulings

-●When Helping Robo For Combat destroys a monster in battle, you resolve the effect of Helping Robo for Combat before the destroyed monster is sent to the GY.
+*   When Helping Robo For Combat destroys a monster in battle, you resolve the effect of Helping Robo for Combat before the destroyed monster is sent to the GY.